 )

-func verifySignature(payload []byte, header, secret string) bool {
+func VerifySignature(payload []byte, header, secret string) bool {

 parts := make(map[string]string)

-for _, segment := range strings.Split(header, ",") {
+for _, p := range strings.Split(header, ",") {

-kv := strings.SplitN(segment, "=", 2)
+kv := strings.SplitN(p, "=", 2)

 parts[kv[0]] = kv[1]